EvansWinner/Dashi/README.md

 It turns out that there is already an [Emacs Dashboard](https://github.com/emacs-dashboard/emacs-dashboard) on Melpa, which is probably much more powerful than this.
-Dashi's point is to be less opinionated and to make it easy to hack your own cards and data items.
+Dashi's point is to be less opinionated and to make it easy to hack it or make your own cards and data items.